 In ADAC Program Year 7, researchers will continue and conclude work to determine the changes in chemical composition of Alaska North Slope (ANS) crude oil as it is exposed in each of these scenarios using Ultra High Resolution Mass Spectrometry (UHRMS).
 Since the concentrations of oil and dispersant used in this study are what marine life would realistically be exposed to during an oil spill, these results can be applied to management decisions on the use of recovery methods.

 Note: This project is a continuation of research activities approved as a result of awarded project responding to the “Coping with the Unthinkable, An Arctic Maritime Oil Spill” Arctic IoNS 2017 workshop.
-Project was awarded and funded in ADAC Program Year 5 with planned completion in Program Year 7.
-ADAC is not requesting new funds in Program Year 7 to complete this project.
+Project was awarded and funded in ADAC Program Year 5, conducted significant work in Program Year 6 and is planned completion in Program Year 7.
+Project team has been delayed in meeting Year 6 objectives due to research suspensions as a result of COVID-19 pandemic.

-Objective/Purpose:
+Objective/Purpose.

-The goal of this project is to understand which response method (dispersants vs in-situ burning) has a greater effect on Arctic mussel toxicity and whether the extreme seasonal differences in sunlight can affect acute sublethal response.
+The goal of this project is to understand which response method (dispersants vs in-situ burning) has a greater effect on Arctic mussel toxicity and whether the extreme seasonal differences in sunlight can affect acute sub lethal response.
 Accordingly, this project seeks to address the following objectives:

 Objective 1: Conduct static exposure tests with bay mussels in seawater with oil, Corexit 9500, oil dispersed with Corexit 9500, and oil subjected to in-situ burn with three different photoperiods.